Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 currently have `get 'landing/index'` defined.
 You can also add all of the resources using `resource :authors`.
 To define which route is your home or root route you need to specify it like this `root 'landing#index'`.
-When you now open the website URL, you will no longer see the default Rails welecome page but a message that displayed by the controller.
+When you now open the website URL, you will no longer see the default Rails welcome page but a message that displayed by the controller.

 ```ruby